I’m allergic to my own hormones

 “Are you in pain today?” the nurse asks looking up from the computer screen.

-“Well, I live alone with my poodles, so yes… except when one of them farts and I think I’m going to die of asphyxiation.”
-I laugh at my own joke.
-The nurse does not.
-Had she heard that one before?
+“Well, I live alone with my poodles, so yes… except when one of them farts and I think I’m going to die of asphyxiation,” I say, getting bored.

 The nurse continues, “When was the last day of your first period?”